xBuke/legali/docs/PROGRESS_TRACKER.md

 ### Technology Decisions:
 1. **SQLite vs PostgreSQL**: Using SQLite for development simplicity.
 Will migrate to PostgreSQL for production.

-2. **NextAuth.js vs Clerk**: Chose NextAuth.js v5 for zero cost and full control.
-Clerk would be $25+/month.
+2. **NextAuth.js**: Chose NextAuth.js v5 for zero cost and full control.

 3. **Soft Deletes**: All deletions are soft (data preserved with `deletedAt` timestamp) for legal compliance.